Family Search & Engagement Coordinator

 “ CCS helped me to find the strength to believe in a better tomorrow."

-A snap shot of the Family Preservation System within CCSWW (2001)
+A snap shot of the Family Behavioral Health System within CCSWW (2001)

 Family Assessment and Stabilization Team; FAST